The Happenings on Shaw Hill

 I think I know where they are.
 Of course, if they are in the neighbor’s house, that is not good.
 They would not have gone there under their own free will, I am quite sure of that.

 The house is old.
 The porch is falling apart.
 The curtains are drawn.
-It looks abandoned, but I am quite confident they are home.
+It looks abandoned, but I am quite sure someone is home.

 Five Days Ago